-MATHRY COMMUNITY COUNCIL MEETINGS ARE ON THE THIRD MONDAY OF EACH MONTH (EXCLUDING AUGUST).
-THESE MEETINGS ARE HELD IN MATHRY COMMUNITY HALL AT 7.30PM.
-MEMBERS OF THE PUBLIC ARE WELCOME TO ATTEND.
-THE NEXT MEETING WILL BE HELD ON THE 24th APRIL, 2017.
+(IN ORDINARY TIMES MEETINGS ARE USUALLY HELD ON THE THIRD MONDAY OF EACH MONTH (EXCLUDING AUGUST) AND ARE HELD IN MATHRY COMMUNITY HALL AT 7.30PM.)

 The Mathry community comprises the settlements of Mathry, Castlemorris and Abercastle and the surrounding rural area.
 Until the recent boundary change it also included part of Square and Compass.

 Mathry itself is a distinctive hill-top village very probably located on the site of an Iron Age hill fort.
 It was certainly an early Celtic Christian settlement on the pilgrims route to St. David's Cathedral.
 It has a Church, a Community Hall, Pub/Restaurant, Cafe and an Agricultural Stores while Rehoboth Chapel is situated on the back road to Square and Compass.
 Sadly there is no longer a school.